-Other health issue they suffer from are Hypothyroidism, which has the effect of weight gain and a condition known as Wobbler’s syndrome that effect the spinal cord.
+Other health issues they suffer from are Hypothyroidism, which has the effect of weight gain and a condition known as Wobbler’s syndrome that affects the spinal cord.
 However, apart from these, they are a healthy and desirable dog breed.

-To keep your doberman fighting fit, the correct diet and exercise is crucial.
+To keep your Doberman fighting fit, the correct diet and exercise are crucial.
 Below is a list of the best dog foods for Dobermans that are high in protein and vitamins to keep them in peak physical condition.

 If you’re looking for a brand that contains high-quality ingredients, this formula by Merrick is a great option.
 In this particular product, protein accounts for nearly seventy percent of the calories.
 Merrick, a fairly reputable brand, comes in a range of different flavors, all of which have meat as their first ingredient.